 Comets are named for their discoverers.

 Not all comets and asteroids fall into the neat categories mentioned above.
-Besides comets that come from the Oort Cloud, another group of comets exists that have orbits much closer to the sun.
-All comets with orbital periods less than 200 years are called short-period comets.
-The vast majority of short-period comets move in orbits that are the same direction as the planets.
+Besides comets that come from the Oort Cloud, another group of comets orbit much closer to the sun.
+They are short-period comets and have orbital periods less than 200 years.
+Most short-period comets move in orbits that are the same direction as the planets.
 One notable exception to this is the most famous comet of them all, Halley’s Comet.

 3200 Phaethon, the weird asteroid with a tail, isn’t the only object blurring the border between asteroids and comets.
-Asteroid 311P/PANSTARRS was captured by the Hubble Space Telescope and revealed to have not one tail but six!
-The strange asteroid is now also considered a main-belt comet, and as a bonus it may have a satellite in orbit around it.
+The Hubble Space Telescope captured an image of asteroid 311P/PANSTARRS and revealed it has six tails!
+So this strange asteroid is also a main-belt comet, and as a bonus it may have a satellite in orbit around it.